GChiranjeevi1/NEO-GST/README.md

 You can contribute even if you are not an expert developer.

-## Ways to contribute:(give to the claude the required format and the extenion downloaded file it iwll give a revised version)
+## Ways to contribute:(give to the claude the required format and the extenion downloaded file it will give a revised version)

 1. Add new features or automation options
 2. Improve UI/design